-- Clients: in all cases, they will imply the non-provision of financial services to clients in the defense sector.
-In other sectors (mining, energy, agribusiness and infrastructure), the situation will be analyzed specifically.
-As a result, it may be decided not to initiate the relationship, or otherwise to apply corrective measures to be able to resolve the situation, as outlined in the Framework implementation procedure.
-In general terms, if BBVA has sufficient evidence of a general exclusion, it will not support the provision of financial services to the affected clients. - Projects: if BBVA has sufficient evidence that any of the circumstances described in the prohibited activities or general exclusions apply to a project, it will not take part in that project.
+- Clients: they will imply the non-provision of financial services to clients in the defense sector.
+In the other sectors (mining, energy, agribusiness and infrastructures), a specific due diligence will be carried out, which may entail not initiating the relationship with the client or the application of an engagement plan with measures focused on understanding and intending to correct the situation, as established in the internal procedure to implement this Framework. - Projects: if BBVA concludes that any of the circumstances described in the prohibited activities or general exclusions apply to a project, it will not take part in that project.